tylersnel/Microservice-for-CS361/README.md

 5. Create a list to receive data
 6. Create for loop in range for requests.
 7. In for loop, send message to to socket. socket.send(b"message here")
+8. Message must be 'low', 'medium', 'high' or 'perfect' else error message is sent

 REQUEST EXAMPLE (Python):
 ```